 Many of our individual organisations have user led/people with lived experience groups where people can actively participate by sharing their experiences and help to develop and shape service provision.
 Both King's and Oxleas as NHS Foundation Trusts have a large membership who are part of their governance arrangements.

 One Bromley has a patient network and a community champions programme.
-For more information and to get involved please email Patientquery@selondonics.nhs.uk and receive regular updates on opportunities to have their say.
+For more information and to get involved please email Patientquery@selondonics.nhs.uk

 5.1 One Bromley Patient Network